 First things first, before embarking on putting together the perfect playroom you really have to empty the space of all toys and do a bit of decluttering.
 I know, easier said than done, but get the kids to help and be ruthless!
-Have a keep pile, a thrash pile and a charity pile.
+Have a keep pile, a trash pile and a charity pile.

 Once you have done this, you will quickly know what sort of storage solutions you need and begin the process of pricing those and deciding where everything is going to fit.
-It is best to get items that can grow with your kids and your ever-growing selection of toys, books and games!
+It is best to get items that can grow with your kids and your ever-growing selection of toys, books and games.

 Remember, if the budget doesn’t always stretch to new, check out online deals sites for pre-loved storage solutions, or visit local thrift or charity shops and choose items that can be up-cycled with a little bit of paint and imagination.

 #1.
-Art Gallery
+Host Your Own Art Gallery

-From pre-school onwards, you will have a never-ending stream of masterpieces coming through the door, so this idea offers a solution to 2 problems – storage and design!
+From preschool onwards, you will have a never-ending stream of masterpieces coming through the door, so this idea offers a solution to 2 problems – storage and design!

 You could also paper your walls with maps or photographs to create a uniquely designed space for your children.

 #2.
-Eye Level
+Keep Things At Eye Level

 When planning your perfect playroom, remember it is the toys at eye level that will be played with most.
-So when adding storage, bear this in mind.
+When adding storage, bear this in mind.

 #3.
-Storage Cubes
+Super Storage Cubes